Adyen/adyen-commercetools/extension/docs/UpdateAmountAndExtendAuthorisation.md

 </details>

-After making the request, Adyen will save a response into a custom field `amountUpdatesResponse`.
-Be aware that this response only indicates that the request was accepted by Adyen.
+After making the request, the Extension module saves a response into a custom field `amountUpdatesResponse`.
+Be aware that this response only indicates the request was accepted by Adyen.

 <details>
 <summary>Example of the formatted JSON value of `amountUpdatesResponse` field</summary>